reactjs/react.dev/src/content/reference/react-dom/server/renderToReadableStream.md

 ### Handling different errors in different ways {/*handling-different-errors-in-different-ways*/}

 You can [create your own `Error` subclasses](https://javascript.info/custom-errors) and use the [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) operator to check which error is thrown.
-For example, you can define a custom `NotFoundError` and throw it from your component.
+For example, you can define a custom `NotFoundError` and throw it from your Component.
 Then you can save the error in `onError` and do something different before returning the response depending on the error type:

 ```js {2-3,5-15,22,28,33}
 async function handler(request) {